 Questions can be directed initially to the program office, who will route the student to an appropriate program advisor.

-General Education Core Requirements (GECRs) MUST be satisfied prior to entering the program in the Fall semester of the junior year.
-Consult the general undergraduate catalog or consult with an undergraduate advisor.
-Even when transfering to Eastern with a direct transfer degree, the student needs to be aware that the university (Eastern) requires International Studies and Culture Gender Diversity courses to be completed for graduation with a Bachelors degree.
+General Education Core Requirements (GECRs) MUST be satisfied prior to entering the program in the Fall semester.
+Consult the general undergraduate catalog or consult with an undergraduate adviser to plan completion of the missing credits.
+Even when transferring to Eastern with a direct transfer degree, the student needs to be aware that the university (Eastern) requires International Studies and Culture Gender Diversity courses to be completed for graduation with a Bachelors degree.
+The COMD curriculum currently provides about 78 quarter credits therefore; the student must complete over 100 quarter credits prior to entering our program.

 Required COMD course schedule